Legal status of fictional pornography depicting minors: South Korea

 The Supreme Court of South Korea ruled on November 8, 2019, that sexually explicit anime and manga depicting minors are child pornography, overturning a previous decision by a lower court.
-According to The Korea Herald, the decision was made as a result of the prosecution of a 45-year-old man, known only by his surname "Lim".
-Lim had previously been arrested and convicted for illegally sharing pornography for profit between May 2010 and April 2013.
+According to The Korea Herald, the decision was made as a result of the prosecution of a 45-year-old man, known only by his surname "Lim", who had previously been arrested and convicted for illegally sharing pornography for profit between May 2010 and April 2013.
 Though Lim was sharing adult animations depicting teenage characters, Lim was initially found guilty solely of sharing pornography for personal profit by both the first and high courts.
 The court found it unreasonable to convict Lim of disseminating child pornography based on the schoolgirl uniforms and young appearance of the characters featured in the animations.
 Lim was fined ₩5,000,000 ($4,300 USD) for this conviction.
-However, the South Korean Supreme Court overturned this previous ruling, declaring that these characters were underage "in the perspective of a common individual of our society".
+However, the Supreme Court overturned this previous ruling, declaring that, despite the mature themes being presented, the characters were considered to be underage based on the clothing and the context of the animations as considered from "the perspective of a common individual of our society".